 Bank of America will merge multiple hard credit pulls into a single hard pull.
 You need to apply on the same day.
 Keep in mind sometimes personal and business inquiries will merge, but sometimes they won’t.Recent datapoints are suggesting Bank of America no longer combines pulls.

 - If you’re denied for a Bank of America card, call their reconsideration department!
 In a lot of cases you’ll be able to get that denial turned into an approval by answering some basic questions.
 If you haven’t called reconsideration before, read our tips first.
 They might also only do a soft pull on your credit report if you’re denied.

 - It’s possible to check for pre-approved offers with Bank of America.
 As far as I know they never show offers that are higher than the public bonuses though.

 - There is no hard limit on the amount of credit cards you can have with them.
 They are more concerned about the total credit limit that they extend you.
 Sometimes they will automatically reallocate credit limits from existing cards to approve you.
 Some people are being limited to four cards.

 - You may receive an inferior offer instead of being denied.
 A lot of the Bank of America credit cards have different tiers (e.g Signature, Platinum, Secured).
 If you’re not approved for the Signature card (usually due to Bank of America already extending you too much credit) they might approve you for the Platinum card instead that comes with a lower sign up bonus.

 - It’s possible to churn Bank of America cards.
-In the past there hasn’t been any waiting period (even possible to get multiples of the same card in the same day), but it now seems like they are more strict on this.
-Also keep in mind what we mentioned above about them sometimes offering inferior versions of the same card.
+In the past there hasn’t been any waiting period (even possible to get multiples of the same card in the same day), but it now seems like they are more strict on this with something called the 24 month rule.